GautamPatil05/Inventory-Management-System./README.md

-This repo content all the jsp pages and java servelet pagees.
+This repo content all the jsp pages and java servelet pages.

 Note: Site is not hostest.